Parliamentary Under-Secretary of State for Health Innovation

-The Parliamentary Under-Secretary of State for Technology, Innovation and Life Sciences is a junior ministerial position in the Department of Health and Social Care in the British government.
-It is currently held by Zubir Ahmed MP.
+The Parliamentary Under-Secretary of State for Health Innovation is a junior ministerial position in the Department of Health and Social Care in the British government.
+It is currently held by James Frith MP.

 The role has had different formal titles under various administrations, owing to varying responsibilities and political emphasis, such as Parliamentary Under-Secretary of State for Life Science, Parliamentary Under-Secretary of State for Quality and Parliamentary Under-Secretary of State for Care Quality.

 This office has traditionally been held by a member of the House of Lords.

 Responsibility

-The Parliamentary Under Secretary of State for Technology, Innovation and Life Sciences leads on the following policy areas:
+The Parliamentary Under Secretary of State for Health Innovation leads on the following policy areas: